MicrosoftDocs/azure-dev-docs/articles/javascript/node-sdk-azure-authenticate.md

 Azure SDK for JavaScript is the newer set of management packages for Azure services that are
 - usable both in Node.js and browsers
 - written in TypeScript, can be used in both JavaScript and TypeScript projects
-- in active development and receive updates as and when Azure services update their ARM APIs
+- in active development and receive updates as and when Azure services update their resource management APIs
 - have package names that begin with `@azure/arm-`
 - require [@azure/ms-rest-nodeauth](https://www.npmjs.com/package/@azure/ms-rest-nodeauth) package to create
 credentials which can then be passed to the client classes in the packages in order to authenticate using